 Comparison of Quick Sequential Organ Failure Assessment and Modified Systemic Inflammatory Response Syndrome Criteria in a Lower Middle Income Setting.

-Beane A., De Silva AP., Munasinghe S., De Silva N., Arachchige SJ., Athapattu P., Sigera PC., Miskin MF., Liyanagama PM., Rathnayake RMD., Jayasinghe KSA., Dondorp AM., Haniffa R.
+Beane A., Silva APD., Munasinghe S., Silva ND., Arachchige SJ., Athapattu P., Sigera PC., Miskin MF., Liyanagama PM., Rathnayake RMD., Jayasinghe KSA., Dondorp AM., Haniffa R.